dmbarbour/awelon/AboutABC.md

 ABC doesn't assume any particular type inference algorithm.
 AO environments are free to try multiple algorithms or strategies to analyze code.
 ABC does assume several features are part of any good static safety analysis:

+* types inferred primarily from partial functions, error conditions
 * partial evaluation of static structure, as much as feasible
-* relatively precise analysis similar to dependent types
+* relatively precise analysis, similar to dependent types
 * termination analysis - semidecision: error, warn, or pass
-* recognize common data structures - text, tables, trees, zippers
-* recognize common iterative algorithms - folds, traversals, searches
+* recognitize structures and algorithms (text, tables, folds, traversals)

-There is no syntax in ABC for declaring types, but it is possible to assert conditions on the code.
+There is no syntax in ABC for declaring types.
+However, use of assertion operator `K` and observations `PNSB` can help express types or contracts.
+Similarly,

+, but it is possible to assert conditions on the code.
 In essense, ABC is designed to support static type safety without ever defining 'type'.

 Pattern recognition features aren't essential, but could result in much greater efficiency for analyzing real bodies of code, and lead to more effective error messages and optimizations for runtime behaviors.
 For example, we might recognize operations over lists subject to loop fusion, or that a particular association list is never used in an order-dependent manner.